 Key Takeaways

-- Only employees who complete the full SAP-guided process, including evaluation, treatment, and follow-up, are eligible to return to duty.
+- Only employees who complete the full SAP-guided process are eligible to return

-- Employers must follow a strict, documented process to remain compliant with DOT and workplace drug and alcohol testing regulations.
+- Employers must follow a strict, documented process under DOT regulations

 - Working with an experienced partner like WorkforceQA (WFQA) helps employers manage the process correctly, reduce risk, and maintain regulatory compliance.